Morissanda Kouyaté

-Morissanda Kouyaté, also known as (Mory Sandan Kouyaté) is a Guinean medical doctor and activist against female genital mutilation.
+Morissanda Kouyaté, is a Guinean medical doctor and activist against female genital mutilation.
 After years of activism, he was appointed Minister of Foreign Affairs, International Cooperation, African Integration and Guineans abroad in October, 2021.

 Activism

 Kouyaté co-founded the Inter-African Committee on Harmful Traditional Practices (IAC) in 1984 in Dakar, Senegal.
-In 2012 he co-authored the UN General Assembly Resolution 67/146, calling on all countries to end FGM.
+In 2012, he co-authored the UN General Assembly Resolution 67/146, calling on all countries to end FGM.